One Pan Butternut Squash, Chicken, and Rice Bake

 • Add the chicken to the skillet and cook for about five minutes on each side, until crisp and just about fully cooked (note: if your chicken thighs are large or breasts are thicker than 1-inch, add at least 2 additional minutes per side of cook time).
 Remove from the skillet and set aside.

-• In the same skillet, add the shallot and cook to soften, stirring often, for 1 to 2 minutes.
-Add in the garlic, dried thyme, and dried rosemary and cook, stirring often until fragrant, another 1 to 2 minutes.
-Add the cubed butternut squash and mix to combine with the shallot and garlic.
-Cook, stirring occasionally, until slightly crisp but not fully cooked through, 5 to 7 minutes.
+• In the same skillet, add the shallot and cook, stirring often, until softened, 1 to 2 minutes.
+Add the garlic, dried thyme, and dried rosemary, and cook, stirring often, until fragrant, another 1 to 2 minutes.

 Notes